Bill Bourne

 William Sigurd Bourne (28 March 1954 – 16 April 2022) was a Canadian musician.
 He won three Canadian Juno Awards, and was an eight-time nominee.
-Bourne's music incorporates musical elements from around the world, including aboriginal, African, Cajun, Celtic, country, delta blues, flamenco, folk, funk, gospel, reggae, and world beat.
+Bourne's music incorporates a variety of musical styles, including aboriginal, African, Cajun, Celtic, country, delta blues, flamenco, folk, funk, gospel, reggae, and world beat.

 Early years

 Bourne was born in Innisfail, Alberta on 28 March 1954 to parents Alfred William Bourne and Helga 'Iris' Bourne, nee Benediktson.
 He was the third of five children.
 Alfred and Iris played in a band with Dick Damron at local dances, where Bourne and his siblings would sleep behind the piano.
 Although interested in pursuing music as a career from an early age, Bourne trained as a mechanic to appease his father.

 In 1970, at 16, Bourne ran away to join the burgeoning music scene in Toronto.
 He played a few times before returning to Alberta after six months.